 4. It will open your eyes

-Working overseas opens your eyes to new cultures, new experiences and new ways of doing things.
+Working overseas opens your eyes to new cultures, new experiences and different ways of doing things.

 When you return home, you (or those around you) may notice that you’re more open-minded, tolerant and patient.
 That’s a good thing!

-However, try not to be afraid of culture shock?
-Don’t be – just understand that there will be an adjustment period and it may take a little bit of time to settle in to your new home abroad.
+However, try not to be afraid of culture shock.
+There will be an adjustment period and it may take a little bit of time to settle in to your new home abroad.

-Open up your eyes to a new culture.
+Open up your eyes to a new country and culture.

 5. The job market in your country probably sucks